All you need to know what a catafalque is and its link to Queen's funeral

-What is a catafalque, its link to Queen Elizabeth II state funeral, and what is its significance?
+What is a catafalque, its link to Queen lying-in-state and funeral, and what is its significance?

-PEOPLE across the UK and the world will be watching the funeral for Queen Elizabeth II next Monday.
+PEOPLE across the UK and the world will be watching Queen Elizabeth II’s funeral tomorrow.

 Her Majesty sadly passed away at Balmoral Castle on September 8, at the age of 96.